Terwilliger69105/69105.github.io/burritoverse.md

 **Weekly Checklist**

-1. Make a "Characters" page with the stats and skills of each player for easier reference
+1. ~~Make a "Characters" page with the stats and skills of each player for easier reference~~ Almost completed, I wanted to have it out today (Feb.
+23rd) but it's being put aside until 8.019D pages are on-line.

-2. ~~Rewrite and introduce MDD#8.019~~Complete, MDD#8.019D created and public variant posted.
-Feedback received from 6 players, two Seltzer Boys/four Birds, and will be implementing.
+2. ~~Rewrite and introduce MDD#8.019~~ Complete, MDD#8.019D created, public version approved through by 11 players, and being implemented as-of now (Feb.
+23rd)

 3. Add at least two more tables to Character Creation